xavier-tobin/PatternAnnotatedString/README.md

 ###### Result:

 ![Paragraph example](images/paragraph_example.png)

-> [!TIP]
-> You don't have to use the `onDrawParagraphBackground` parameter.
-If all you need to is change the
-> Paragraph text properties, like alignment and line height, just pass the pattern and `paragraphStyle` to `paragraphPatternAnnotation()`

 > [!WARNING]
 > There are a few things to keep in mind when styling paragraphs with this library: